-Generally, the Department of Home affairs (DoHA) assesses applications on the basis of the education provider and the intended course of study, as well as country of passport.
+Generally, the Department of Home Affairs (DoHA) assesses applications on the basis of the education provider and the intended course of study, as well as the country that issued the passport.
 This assessment replaces the previous assessment level system.

 Applicants can have their families accompany them by including them in the visa application as secondary applicants.